-The Statement of Net Position presents information on all of the School's assets and liabilities.
-The difference between the two is reported as net position.
+The Statement of Net Position presents information on all of the School's assets, deferred outflows of resources, liabilities and deferred inflows of resources.
+The difference is reported as net position.
 Over time, increases or decreases in net position may serve as an indicator of whether the financial position of the School is improving or deteriorating.